yl-ang/tp/docs/UserGuide.md

 * Lists all books borrowed by or requested by a patron at `INDEX`. `INDEX` refers to the index number of the patron of interest, as shown in the displayed patron list.

+* `INDEX` must be a positive integer 1, 2, 3, …

+* `INDEX` cannot exceed the largest index number in the displayed patron list.

 * If the patron of interest did not borrow any book or request for any book, an empty book list will be shown.

 </div>